icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 IceRPC adds a new protocol named `icerpc` that supports streaming.
 Streaming allows you to send a stream of bytes or Slice-defined types with your request or response with no or very little overhead.

-The new icerpc protocol runs over multiplexed transports such as QUIC.
+This new `icerpc` protocol runs over multiplexed transports such as QUIC.

 ## Modular API

 IceRPC offers a much more modular API than Ice.

-For example, with Ice, most of the invocation logic is implemented by the Communicator, and you can customize Communicator's behavior through configuration.
+For example, with Ice, most of the invocation logic is implemented by the `Communicator`, and you can customize `Communicator`'s behavior through configuration.

 With IceRPC, the invocation logic consists of multiple objects that you compose to form an invocation pipeline: you include only what you need in this invocation pipeline, and you can easily insert your own custom logic in this